-10h-13h (R/W) On-chip Reg.
-Mem Addr Offset: 30110h-30113 (RO; debug path) 00h see address offset above 32 bits
+Memory Address Offset:10h-13h (R/W)On-chip Reg.
+Mem Addr Offset:30110h-30113 (RO; debug path)Default Value:00hAccess:see address offset aboveSize:32 bits

 This value specifies the panning for the overlay surface.
 Bit 19 of OCOMD specifies whether the overlay surfaces are in linear or tiled memory.
 When the surface is in linear memory, this field contains the byte offset of the plane data in graphics memory.
 When the surface is tiled, the value in this register is ignored.